A version of this article appeared in the Autumn 2018 issue of strategy+business.

 “It is precisely so that he does not do so a sixth time that I am inviting you to sit down,” Santos replied.

 At the most basic level, the situation was stuck — but every person there wanted things to change.
 During the meeting we heard from a representative of the Revolutionary Armed Forces of Colombia, or FARC, who was listening to the conversation via shortwave radio from his hiding place in the mountains.

 “Do we have to agree to a cease-fire to participate?” he asked.

-I didn’t have this on my frequently asked questions list.
+I didn’t have this on my list of frequently asked questions.
 “No,” I answered.
 “The only thing you have to agree to is to participate — to talk and listen.”

 Agreement is off the table in situations like these, and it becomes time to attempt what I call stretch collaboration.
 There are three “stretch” tools you can use to make progress, as an alternative to trying to work through the five questions in the conventional form of collaboration.

 Every participating person, team, and organization is a whole, interacting with other wholes, each perhaps with a different idea of what is going on and what should be going on.
 In conventional collaboration, we imagine we’re one team with one purpose, working in sync.
 The statement you hear is, “Let’s focus on the whole, or the good of the whole [or the good of the team, or company, or country].”
 This is almost always illegitimate and manipulative and really means, “Let’s focus on the whole that’s meaningful to me.”
 There are always many wholes that might have some things in common but are in disagreement on many other things.

 In problematic situations, we do not have to agree on what the solution is — or even what the problem is.
 We can still make progress.
 As Antanas Mockus, a former mayor of Bogotá, told me, “Often we do not need to have a consensus on or even discuss principles.
 The most robust agreements are those that different actors support for different reasons.”